 Or, later during a basketball game he must play in clumsy dress shoes:

 The room came into focus for me.
 I caught my breath, found my rhythm, and settled into the game.
 I still had trouble keeping my feet, but nobody laughed when I fell down.
 The crowd was on my side now, and the other team seemed to know it.
 They played with an air of deference, almost of apology.
 I began to see myself from the stands and became sentimentally aroused by the consciousness of my own nobility and grit in seeing the game through.
 I had wrenched my knee slightly in a fall, and I parlayed this annoyance into a limp sufficiently pronounced to draw sympathy without forcing the referee to end the game.
 I hobbled gamely up and down the floor and the other team slowed down too, as if to refuse any further advantage over us.

 It’s probably the strength of story, the very precision of language, that creates room for these patient, inextricable interior articulations.
 It’s in the timing, too—the perfect moment delivered with the perfect pace—kind of like the way I imagine cigarette breaks used to function during the work day.
 Integrated pauses that allowed us to remember that all the time we are inhaling and exhaling whether or not we’re thinking about it.
 Wolff brings his point-of-view characters back to a consciousness of the people they continue to be in the midst of and because of what’s going on.
 It has the meditative effect of…return?
 Sometimes it’s uncomfortable, sometimes funny, always delightful and almost…morally reassuring—like a wink or a wise sizing up when you’ve been caught out.
-Because Wolff’s characters are often on to each other and even more often on to themselves, we can be pretty sure, by extension, that they’re on to us, too.subscribe to Ploughshares?
+Because Wolff’s characters are often on to each other and even more often on to themselves, we can be pretty sure, by extension, that they’re on to us, too.Might we be so bold as to suggest that you subscribe to Ploughshares?